SoftTalker

 tharkun__

 No two way stops either.
-The non right of way sides simply have a sign that tells them they don't have the right of way (upside down red bordered triangle).
+The non right of way sides simply have a sign that tells them they don't have the right of way (upside down red bordered triangle) or nothing at all but the effect is the same.
 You'll slow down a bit to be able to make sure there's nobody coming from your left but you are not expected or required to stop at all.

 In essence it's a sign for you to do a rolling stop so to speak actually.
 But if sightlines are good you can go as fast as the turn radius allows.